Skip to main content

 For sending OSC from TouchDesigner to Scope:

-1. Create an OSC Out CHOP or OSC Out DAT
+1. Create an OSC Out CHOP (or OSC Out DAT for strings).

-3. Set the Network Port to Scope’s OSC port
+3. Set the Network Port to 8000 (or whatever SCOPE_PORT you configured).

 TouchDesigner as a control router is a particularly useful pattern.
 Receive MIDI from a physical controller in TouchDesigner, process or remap the values, and forward them to Scope as OSC messages.
 This lets you use TouchDesigner as a flexible control routing layer with processing in between.